Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Controller Synthesis via Hybrid Controlled Invariant Sets

-It is worth mentioning that when invariance properties are of interest, the iteration in~\eqref{iter_p} terminates within a finite number of steps if there are additional assumptions on the system dynamics (see e.g.~\cite[Proposition 4]{Vidal2000Controlled}), or if $X$, $U$, and $W$ have special shapes (see e.g.~\cite[Theorem 3.1]{Gutman1986Admissible},~\cite[Theorem 5]{Vidal2000Controlled},~\cite[Proposition 5.9]{Blanchini2015Set},\cite[Theorem 1 and Corollary 1]{Rakovic2004Computation}).
+as illustrated in Figure~\ref{fig:norminal_iter} ($c$), ($f$), ($i$), and ($l$), respectively. \end{example} It is worth mentioning that when invariance properties are of interest, the iteration in~\eqref{iter_p} terminates within a finite number of steps if there are additional assumptions on the system dynamics (see e.g.~\cite[Proposition 4]{Vidal2000Controlled}), or if $X$, $U$, and $W$ have special shapes (see e.g.~\cite[Theorem 3.1]{Gutman1986Admissible},~\cite[Theorem 5]{Vidal2000Controlled},~\cite[Proposition 5.9]{Blanchini2015Set},\cite[Theorem 1 and Corollary 1]{Rakovic2004Computation}).
 However, there is no guarantee that~\eqref{iter_p} can be terminated within a finite number of iterations, in general.
 This issue motivates us to propose two alternative iterative schemes to compute approximations of $\underline{I}^*$ (if existing) within a finite number of iterations, which are introduced in Section~\ref{sec4}.